 ULIP investment can help realize long-term financial goals such as buying a property.
 Regular monitoring of funds is vital to make adjustments and derive maximum return in the long term.
 Investors must also look out for opportunities in the market to switch funds and monitor the plan effectively.

-Considering the immense benefits of a ULIP investment, you can choose the Invest 4G Plan from Canara HSBC Oriental Bank of Commerce Life Insurance.
+Considering the immense benefits of a ULIP investment, you can choose the Invest 4G Plan from Canara HSBC Life Insurance.
 This plan offers multiple choices of investment along with a life insurance cover.
 You can choose between 7 different funds and switch funds to benefit from market movements.